-I write about exploring and growing, but I cloak it mostly in a veneer of vintage cameras and photography, as well as historic roads and the things spotted on them, because I’m interested in those things.
-Sometimes I veer off into faith, nature, and historic preservation.
+I write about exploring and growing, but I cloak it a veneer of vintage cameras and photography, and of historic roads and the things spotted on them, because I’m interested in those things.
+Sometimes I write about faith, nature, and historic preservation.
 But sometimes I go transparent, writing as directly as I can about the road I’m on and what I’m learning.

 These posts will tell you exactly what this blog is about.